linkerd/website/linkerd.io/content/2/features/retries-and-timeouts.md

 retry attempts before giving up.
 Unfortunately, there are two major problems with configuring retries this way.

-- Choosing a maximum number of retry attempts is a guessing game.
+### Choosing a maximum number of retry attempts is a guessing game

 You need to pick a number that’s high enough to make a difference; allowing more than one retry attempt is usually prudent and, if your service is less